MinaRamses/MatchGame/README.md

 Tip: Remember what was on each card and where it was.
 "Watch and remember" There is a time of 30-40 seconds to get them all Win/Lose condition: The game is over when all the cards have been matched or time is up.

+Good luck and hope you enjoyed the app.

+Created by Mina Ramses.

+Copyright © 2020 Mina Ramses.
+All rights reserved.